 Spring migration is an exciting time of year for birding in Ireland.During this relatively brief window from early April until the end of May birds are on the move.
 There's a changing of the guard as our winter visitors, like waders, ducks, winter thrushes and the occasional exotic visitor like the bohemian waxwing, depart for their breeding grounds further north, and we … [Read more...] about Making the most of Spring Migration

-In this feature, the second in our four-part series on beginning birdwatching, we take a look at your garden birds, your local patch, and how getting to know them better can help you improve as a birder.The Birding for Beginners series is brought to you in association with Hawke OpticsIt's tempting when you're just getting started with bird watching to head … [Read more...] about Birding for Beginners: getting to know your local birds
+In this feature, the second in our four-part series on beginning birdwatching, we take a look at your garden birds, your local patch, and how getting to know them better can help you improve as a birder.It's tempting when you're just getting started with bird watching to head immediately for local birding hotspots, and there's nothing wrong with that.
+Going where the … [Read more...] about Birding for Beginners: getting to know your local birds

 Bird watching or birding is a fascinating pastime enjoyed by vast numbers of people around the world.
 It's a hobby that's growing in popularity here in Ireland as more people discover the joy that watching birds can bring.
 From following the antics of common birds at our garden feeders, to appreciating the birds of the various habitats that criss-cross this island, to … [Read more...] about Birding for Beginners: why watch birds?